arthurgermano/spa-storage/README_v1.md

 ## Install

-To install SPA Storage Plugin on your app:
+To install Svelte Router on your svelte app:

 with npm